In this article, you’ll learn what is Hydro power plant? Its Diagram, Layout, Working, Types, Advantages, and Disadvantages are all explained.

 A natural reservoir is a lake in high mountains.
 An artificial tank is built by erecting a dam across the river.

 A dam is a barrier built across the river to store the water for power generation.
-Dams are built of concrete or stone masonry, earth or rockfill.
-The dam stores the water one side and on the other side, it is having a powerhouse to generate the power.
+Dams are built of concrete or stone masonry, earth, or rockfill.
+The dam stores the water on one side and on the other side, it is having a powerhouse to generate the power.

 It is a safety valve for a dam.
 It is provided to discharge the excess water from the dam to safeguard the dam against floods.

 It is a pipe connected between the surge tank and prime mover, usually, these are of steel-reinforced concrete pipes.

 There is a sudden increase in pressure in the penstock due to the sudden decrease in the rate of water flow to the turbine when the gates admitting water to the turbines are suddenly closed owing to the action of the governor.

 This happens when the load on the generator decreases.
 This sudden rise of pressure in the penstock above normal due to reduced load on the generator is known as the “water hammer”.

 A surge tank is a small reservoir employed between the dam and the powerhouse nearer to the powerhouse to reduce the pressure swings in the penstock by allowing the excess water to enter into the surge tank during low load periods and the stored water can be supplied to the penstock during high load periods.

 These are the turbines used to convert the kinetic energy of the water into mechanical energy to produce electric energy.